Prototype definition guide

 disclaimer: "Enter your disclaimer"

-Action might have a host_action optional statement.
-This is a Boolean value.
-If the value is not explicitly set, the default value is false.
-If the value is true, then the action is performed on the selected host and a target group that includes the one selected host is created.
+An action might have a host_action optional statement which is a Boolean value.
+The default value is false.
+If the value is true, then the action appears in the drop-down list of actions on the Clusters → <Cluster name> → Hosts → <Host name> → Host-Components → <Component name> page.
+In this case, the action is performed on the selected host and a target group that includes the one selected host is created.

 actions: